 Ms Tanya Welgemoed

-Currently I am registered as a MSc student in Bioinformatics with a research project in the Molecular Plant-Pathogen Interactions (MPPI) research group in the Forestry and Agricultural Biotechnology Institute (FABI) at the University of Pretoria.
+Currently I am registered as a PhD student in Bioinformatics with a research project in the Molecular Plant-Pathogen Interactions (MPPI) research group in the Forestry and Agricultural Biotechnology Institute (FABI) at the University of Pretoria.

 My research project is to identify the genomic architecture and selection in Cercospora zeina pathogenicity genes, which is a pathogenic fungus that causes the economically important maize disease, grey leaf spot.
 Our group has a collection of hundreds of C. zeina isolates from across Africa and this will give us a broad view of the effectors and selective pressure present in Africa.